 Our earliest projects were restorations of Arts & Crafts (1900-1920) houses in Pasadena, California where I grew up.
-The bungalow neighborhoods developed at a time when the city was a favored winter retreat in the Land of Sunshine.
-The benign climate, beautiful setting against the mountains, and leisure class residents drew design talent to the city.
+The city's bungalow neighborhoods developed at a time when it was a favored winter retreat in the Land of Sunshine.
+The benign climate, beautiful setting with San Gabriel mountains and orange groves, and its leisure class residents drew design talent to the city.

-I became active in preservation efforts, and offered informal advice to homeowners who wanted to restore their bungalows.
+I became active in preservation efforts, offering informal advice to homeowners who wanted to restore their bungalows.
 I recommended replacing lost features that gave their Craftsman its distinctive character, like the wide overhanging eaves and rafter tails, and whenever possible to remove misguided improvements.

-In this region of persistent sun I encouraged homeowners to restore interiors with period light fixtures and the deep color palettes that once provided relief and a sense of serenity.
-We found that by recovering the integrity of the house we also restored its character and charm.
+In this region of persistent sun I encouraged homeowners to restore interiors with the period light fixtures and deep color palettes that once provided relief and serenity.
+We found that restoring the house's original integrity also recovered its character and charm.

-This was an important lesson and turning point for me.
-I became more respectful of historic building traditions and responsive to original designs.
-It also allowed me to see that architecture was more than a parade of styles, making those before obsolete.
+This was an significant lesson for us.
+In renovating houses we became more respectful of historic building traditions and responsive to original designs.
+It also enabled us to see that architectural development was more than a parade of styles, making the ones before obsolete.

-I could appreciate the beauty and utility of historic traditions, and how ideas evolved over time to create a good fit.
+I came to appreciate the beauty and utility of historic building traditions, and how ideas evolved over time to create a good fit.

 In fact, during this period it seemed only Modernist architects who overcame building traditions to develop a "signature style" were considered noteworthy, and when they renovated historic buildings they did more harm than good.
 Traditional architects like us were considered "uncreative," and definitely outside the mainstream.

 American society had also changed.
 Its earlier civic aspirations and good neighbor policies were no longer apparent in development.
-New buildings often replaced historic ones of higher quality, and as the losses mounted, many people began to question the wisdom of redevelopment altogether.
+New buildings often replaced historic ones that were of higher quality.
+As the losses mounted, many people began to question the wisdom of redevelopment altogether.

-By contrast, renovation of pre-modern buildings was well-received and satisfying work.
-We thought other architects would notice this, and join us in supporting traditional design.
-Historic preservation became a mainstream discipline for architects, but within the profession the idea of extending historic traditions to new buildings remained unacceptable.
+By contrast, renovation of pre-modern buildings was almost always satisfying work and well-received.
+We thought other architects would notice this, and join us in support of traditional design.
+Historic preservation became a mainstream activity for architects, but within the profession the idea of extending historic traditions to new buildings remained unacceptable.
 This was claimed to be "false history...
 Disneyland."

-A solid majority of Americans have always preferred traditional over avant garde design, yet most architects account for this as evidence of unsophisticated taste.
+A majority of Americans have always preferred traditional over avant garde or trendy design, yet most architects account for this as unsophisticated taste.
 They stand ready to elevate public taste, but few today will buy the claim that opposition to the past is the engine of progress.
 Modernism is in fact a historic style with over a century of development.
 Today, it enjoys a spirited revival, but then so do are our pre-modern regional building traditions.
-It is surely possible to create an appealing traditional house, well-suited for life today, and comparable in cost to other modern designs.
+It is certainly possible to create an appealing traditional house, well-suited for life today, and comparable in cost to other modern designs.